phpfontana/Applied-Machine-Learning/README.md

 * [Hyperparameter Tuning](https://github.com/phpfontana/Applied-Machine-Learning/blob/main/tutorials/04-utilities/hyperparameter_tuning/main.py)
 * [Pipelines](https://github.com/phpfontana/Applied-Machine-Learning/blob/main/tutorials/04-utilities/pipelines/main.py)

 # License
 This tutorial is made available under the MIT License.
 Feel free to use and modify the code as you see fit.

 # Feedback
-[(Back to top)](#applied-machine-learning)

 If you have any suggestions or questions about this tutorial, please open an issue or contact me directly.
 Your feedback is greatly appreciated!

+# References
+[(Back to top)](#applied-machine-learning)

+* G. James, D. Witten, T. Hastie, R. Tibshirani, "An Introduction to Statistical Learning: with Applications in R," Springer Science+Business Media, 2013.
+* A. Géron, "Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow: Concepts, Tools, and Techniques to Build Intelligent Systems," O'Reilly Media, 2019.
+* I. Goodfellow, Y. Bengio, A. Courville, "Deep Learning," MIT Press, 2016.
+* A. Barto, R. Sutton, "Reinforcement Learning: An Introduction," MIT Press, 2018.